 Required materials:

-Cinnamon sugar and icing glazes
+Cinnamon sugar and icing glazes.

-Donut holders or plates
+Doughnut holders or plates.

 Fundraising variations:

-20- Corn on the Cob
+22. Corn on the cob

 Setup instructions: